Engineering

 review_sla: 4hours

-When an agent's tool call triggers require_approval, it appears in the Veto dashboard's approval queue.
-Reviewers see the full context: the tool being called, the arguments, the conversation history that led to the call, the policy that flagged it, and the risk score.
+When an agent's tool call triggers require_approval, it appears in the Veto workspace's approval queue.
+Reviewers see the decision context: the tool being called, the arguments, the conversation history that led to the call, the policy that flagged it, and the risk score.
 They can approve, deny, or modify the arguments before approval.

-Approvals can also be routed to Slack, email, PagerDuty, or any webhook.
+Approvals can also be routed to the configured review channel, PagerDuty, or any webhook.
 The agent's execution pauses (with a configurable timeout) until a decision is made.

 Implementation: The protect() + wait_for_approval() Pattern

-Here is the complete implementation pattern for a Claude agent with human-in-the-loop approval workflows:
+Here is the implementation pattern for a Claude agent with human review approval workflows:

 import anthropic